 ON THE MOVE WITH PICTOU RECREATION AND PARKS

 Becoming more active is easier than you think.
 It is important to be active throughout your life.
 Discover all the different ways to incorporate physical activity into your daily life in Pictou.
-It can be as easy as walking the dog, a snow shoe hike with your friends or taking your grandchild to the playground.
-Pictou Recreation and Parks provides recreation programming for all ages and interests, as well as leadership in organizing special community events that foster community pride.
+It can be as easy as walking the dog, a snowshoe hike with your friends or taking your grandchild to the playground.
+Pictou Recreation and Parks provide recreation programming for all ages and interests, as well as leadership in organizing special community events that foster community pride.

 Tai Chi with Bob Bennett (ongoing)

 Gentle flowing movements that reduce the stress of today’s busy lifestyles and improve health.
-It is a non competitive, self-paced system of gentle physical exercise and stretching.
+It is a non-competitive, self-paced system of gentle physical exercise and stretching.
 Anyone regardless of age or physical ability can practice Tai Chi.
-The program takes place every Monday at the Odd Fellows Activity Room.
-Join in anytime.
+Every Monday beginning January 8th at the Odd Fellows Activity Room.
+Join in anytime

 Time: 9:00-10:00 am Cost: $5.75 per class

 Improve your photographic experience!
 This course is for anyone wanting to have a better understanding of the basics of photography.
-Classes are held on Tuesdays from 7:00-9:00 pm.
+Classes are held on Tuesdays; new session beginning April 3 from 7:00-9:00 pm.
 Fee is $75 and pre-registration is required.
-For further information on the next session or to register contact the PRP Office at 485-4372.
+For further info or to register contact the PRP Office at 485-4372.

 Chair Yoga is a wonderful and uplifting program for all ages and abilities.
 This class will invite you to connect with breath and movement to improve your range of motion, flexibility and strength.
 Join us for this opportunity to feel better in this customized session to meet YOUR needs.
 Enjoy the benefits of Yoga, feeling rejuvenated, relaxed and well.
-Every Wednesday beginning September 13 at the Pictou New Horizons Club from 10:45am.
-Cost: $45 This program was made possible through our partner Pictou New Horizons Club.
+Every Wednesday; new session beginning April 11th at the Pictou New Horizons Club at 11am.
+Cost: $45.
+This program was made possible through our partner Pictou New Horizons Club.

 Early Years Programs